hemsmalli5/test/README.md

 2. How much of data is in each group?

          We used X.shape method to see how much of data is in each group.
-As a result, there are 73890 data in both X and y dataset.
+As a result, there are 59112 data in both X training dataset and y training dataset.
+In the x testing datasets and y testing dataset, there are 14778 data there.

          X and y has same size of data in Machine Learning model.

 3. Why choose the model of logistic regression, classic decision tree and random forest tree as Machine Learning models?

+         Since we mainly analyzed the categorical variable in this project and it is discrete variable, we choose to use classification mudel to do the machine learning model.

 4. What was the decision-making process around feature selection?